 - Real-time visitor dashboard (who is on-site now)

-- Historical visitor logs (searchable, filterable, exportable)
+- Digital visitor logs (searchable, filterable, exportable)

 - Visitor categories and analytics (e.g., contractors vs clients)